 Black Cabs are a famous feature of London.
 Yet, they can be more expensive than public transport.
 You can explore the tariffs and journey times here.
 To hail a Black Cab look out for the yellow taxi sign on top.
 If the light is on, the cab is available.

 Be aware that extra charges may apply.
 Especially if you’re travelling to and from Heathrow airport.
 Minicabs can be a better alternative but they will need to be booked in advance.
-You can find a list of TFL licensed minicabs here.
+You can find a list of TFL-licensed minicabs here.

 How to get a job in London